 Also see ABC stickers.

-The paths and sidewalks can be used on pages for life's decisions and called "The Path We Chose".
+These can be used on pages for life's decisions and called "The Path We Chose".
 They can also be used on pages like "Daily Walks," etc.

 They work as corners by cutting them in half diagonally.

 Another use is be to place them on a dark colored paper in the portrait position and place a long tall sticker on them.
 The Xmas candle would work.
 Or how about some ABC letters to make initials of the person you're spotlighting.
 (Claudia in CA)

 Keep a backing sheet from a sticker strip . . . it is useful if you place a sticker where you don't want it.
 Just use the edge of the sheet to slip under the sticker and off it comes!
 Then use this strip to store the sticker on.

 See the Hair, Haircuts and Hats file.
 Some people also use hat stickers related to occupations for a "When I Grow Up" page.